aws/rolesanywhere-credential-helper/README.md

 ```

 In the above example, you will have to create a role with a trust policy as documented [here](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/trust-model.html).
 After having done so, record the role ARN and use it both when creating a profile and when obtaining temporary security credentials through `credential-process`.

+#### create_tpm2_key.sh

+Used in the Makefile to emulate the `create_tpm2_key` utility that comes with the IBM OpenSSL TPM 2.0 ENGINE.
+Note that this script only supports a limited subset of the functionality that's available with the utility that comes with the OpenSSL ENGINE.
+The purpose is so that keys can be created with the appropriate attributes for the sake of testing, and error handling may not bbe very good.
+It is not recommended to use this script for other purposes.
+If you have a need to use the script, it is recommended that you install the OpenSSL ENGINE and use the utility that comes with it instead.

 ## Security